 There are active 9 Digital Flood Insurance Rate Maps (DFIRMs) in Allenstown from the April 2010 updated set, of which 5 panels contain floodplains of the Suncook River or Merrimack River: #0564, #0566, #0567, #0568, and #0677.
 These Allenstown DFIRM panels includes Zone AE floodways (1% annual risk of flooding) and Zone AE Base Flood Elevations (BFEs) (1% annual risk of flooding).
-The DFIRM panels are described and highlighted gray in Table 28.
+The DFIRM panels are described and highlighted gray in Table 27.

 The remaining 4 DFIRMs, #0569, #0590, #0685, and #0705, contain Zone A (1% annual risk of flooding) and Zone X (0.2% annual risk of flooding) floodplain areas for Catamount Brook, Boat Meadow Brook, Bear Brook, Little Bear Brook, Pease Brook, Smiths Pond and Bear Hill Pond.
 The other named ponds and brooks in Town do not appear on these DFIRMs to be located in SFHAs.
-The Zone A and Zone X floodplain panels are displayed in the white rows of Table 28.
+The Zone A and Zone X floodplain panels are displayed in the white rows of Table 27.

-LOC Locations of Allenstown Special Flood Hazard Areas (SFHA) on 2010 DFIRMS Panel NH (D33013C) Flood Zones in Allenstown (330103) Base Flood Elevations (BFEs) Water Body Areas in Floodplains Community of Allenstown Geographic Location #0564 AE with floodway, X 198, 199, 200, 201, 205, 213, 237, 239, 262, 269, 284, 286, 288 Suncook River and Merrimack River Southwestern corner - Suncook River runs the border of Allenstown and Pembroke.
-Suncook River enters the Merrimack River and acts as Allenstown's most western town boundary. #0566 AE with floodway, X 294,295,299 Suncook River Northwest - Small section of Suncook River where the river intersects with Route 28. #0567 A, AE with floodway, X 295, 299, 302, 303, 304 Suncook River, Catamount Pond, and Bear Brook Northwestern corner - Northern section of where the Suncook River enters through Epsom and east towards Catamount Pond. #0568 A, AE and with floodway, X 289, 291, 294 Suncook River and Boat Meadow Brook West - section comprising the middle of the town boundary with Pembroke. #0677 AE with floodway, X 197,198 Merrimack River Southwestern corner - small portion of Merrimack River where Allenstown intersects with Bow and Hooksett. #0569 Α, Χ N/Ā Catamount Brook, Boat Meadow Brook, and a swamp area Central - A section of Bear Meadow Brook near the Cold Spring Pond Dam Site.
-Contains Catamount Brook and swamp area near Bear Brook State Park.
+Table 27 Locations of Allenstown Special Flood Hazard Areas (SFHA) on 2010 DFIRMS

-Panel NH (D33013C) Flood Zones in Allenstown (330103) Base Flood Elevations (BFEs) Water Body Areas in Floodplains Community of Allenstown Geographic Location #0590 Α, Χ N/A Bear Brook, Little Bear Brook, Pease Brook, Smiths Pond, and a swamp area.
+Panel NH (D33013C) Flood Zones in Allenstown (330103) Base Flood Water Body Areas in Floodplains Community of Allenstown Geographic Location #0564 AE with floodway, X 198, 199, 200, 201, 205, 213, 237, 239, 262, 269, 284, 286, 288 Merrimack River Southwestern corner - Suncook River runs the border of Allenstown and Pembroke.
+Suncook River enters the Merrimack River and acts as Allenstown's most western town boundary. #0566 AE with floodway, X 294,295,299 Suncook River Northwest - Small section of Suncook River where the river intersects with Route 28. #0567 A, AE with floodway, X 295, 299, 302, 303, 304 Suncook River, Catamount Pond, and Bear Brook Northwestern corner - Northern section of where the Suncook River enters through Epsom and east towards Catamount Pond. #0568 A, AE and with floodway, X 289, 291, 294 Suncook River and Boat Meadow Brook West - section comprising the middle of the town boundary with Pembroke. #0677 AE with floodway, X 197,198 Merrimack River Southwestern corner - small portion of Merrimack River where Allenstown intersects with Bow and Hooksett. #0569 A, X N/A Catamount Brook, Boat Meadow Brook, and a swamp area Central - A section of Bear Meadow Brook near the Cold Spring Pond Dam Site.
+Contains Catamount Brook and swamp area near Bear Brook State Park. #0590 A, X N/A Bear Brook, Little Bear Brook, Pease Brook, Smiths Pond, and a swamp area.
 Northeastern corner - Bear Brook bordering the top of Bear Brook State park.
 Smith's Pond and a swamp area in Bear Brook State Park.
 Pease Brook running from Bear Brook towards the town boundary with Epsom.
-Little Bear Brook running parallel north of Bear Brook. #0685 Α, Χ N/A Boat Meadow Brook Southern - Two brooks unlabeled along the border of Hooksett.
-Boat Meadow Brook in Bear Brook State Park. #0705 Α, Χ N/A Bear Hill Pond Southeastern corner - Bear Hill Pond located in southeastern corner near the border with Hooksett and Deerfield.
+Little Bear Brook running parallel north of Bear Brook. #0685 A, X N/A Boat Meadow Brook Southern - Two brooks unlabeled along the border of Hooksett.
+Boat Meadow Brook in Bear Brook State Park. #0705 A, X N/A Bear Hill Pond Southeastern corner - Bear Hill Pond located in southeastern corner near the border with Hooksett and Deerfield.